Thursday, May 25: Day Three

 11:00 AM – 12:30 PM | UNCDF PoWER Launch | Room A

-This session will announce plans for Participation of Women in the Economy Realized (PoWER), a new programme from the United Nations Capital Development Fund (UNCDF) to be implemented in collaboration with UN Women.
+This session will announce plans for Participation of Women in the Economy Realized (PoWER), a new strategy from the United Nations Capital Development Fund (UNCDF) to be implemented in collaboration with UN Women.
 PoWER aims to facilitate women’s and girls’ improved access to, awareness and usage of quality financial products and services provided by diverse and sustainable service providers, in the context of more inclusive financial markets that facilitate their greater economic empowerment and participation.
-It will address supply-side, demand-side, enabling policy and infrastructure and social norm financial inclusion constraints facing women and girls (aged 12-24).
-Panelists will share details of the programme’s Empowerment Framework, Theory of Change and initial insights from country assessments on the constraints and enablers of women and girls’ financial inclusion in Bangladesh, Ethiopia, Myanmar, Senegal and Tanzania.
+It will address supply-side, demand-side, enabling policy and infrastructure constraints facing women and girls (aged 12-24) and how social norms impact these.
+Panelists will share details of the Empowerment Framework, Theory of Change and initial insights from country assessments on the constraints and enablers of women and girls’ financial inclusion in Bangladesh, Ethiopia, Myanmar, Senegal and Tanzania.

 Henri Dommel, UNCDF